-OpenSUSE is one of the popular Linux distribution which is widely available for server and desktop computers.
+OpenSUSE is one of the popular Linux distributions widely available for server and desktop computers.
 It has many desktop flavours such as Cinnamon, GNOME, KDE Plasma and more.
-In this guide, we will be showing how to install the latest OpenSUSE in VMware workstation with Windows 10 host that is applicable for Windows 8.1 and 7 too.
-Then we will see how to install VMware tools and confirm it.

-At the end of this guide, you will find the download link of the latest OpenSUSE LEAP 15.1 pre-installed VMware image.
-It is zipped by 7zip program.
+At the end of this guide, you will find the latest OpenSUSE LEAP 15.1 pre-installed VMware image download link.
+It is zipped by the 7zip program.
 You need the 7zip program to extract and get the VMDK virtual disk file.
-We are hosting this file from our own cloud; hence it is fast and secured.
+We are hosting this file from our cloud; hence it is fast and secured.

-The installation of OpenSUSE on VMware workstation or VMware player is straight forward.
-Even the VMware tools installation will be done automatically, thanks to VMware and its integration with the installation.
+The installation of OpenSUSE on a VMware workstation or VMware player is straightforward.
+Even the VMware tools installation will be done automatically, thanks to VMware and its integration services.

 Steps to Install OpenSUSE LEAP 15.1 on VMware

-If you prefer to use the pre-installed image to avoid below installation steps and save time, you can directly go to download section at the end of this guide.
+If you prefer to use the pre-installed image to avoid the below installation steps and to save time, you can directly go to the download section at the end of this guide.

 1) Download the DVD image of LEAP 15.1 from the official site here.

 2) Create a new VM in VMware.
-I highly recommend having the latest version of VMware workstation or player.
+I highly recommend having the latest version of the VMware Workstation or Player.

 Choose the ISO file you downloaded.
 VMware will detect the OS type and set the configuration accordingly.

-3) Set minimum 20GB disk space and store it as a single virtual disk file.
+3) Set a minimum of 20GB of disk space and store it as a single virtual disk file.

-4) Before pressing the ‘Finish’ button and power on the VM, press ‘Customize Hardware’ to change few settings based on your physical computer resources.
+4) Before pressing the ‘Finish’ button and powering on the VM, press ‘Customize Hardware’ to change a few settings based on your physical computer resources.